How to seed to a WholesaleBackup Server

 1. In the Backup > Settings tab set the client to backup to a local vault only, which can be a USB drive or a UNC path.

 3. Wait for the backup to finish.

-5. Copy the folder that was chosen in step 1 to the backup server.
-It will have a number of subfolders (including vault, metadata, settings, logs).
-Copy the entire folder structure, including all subfolders, to the server.
+6. Copy the folder that was chosen in step 1 onto your backup server.
+It will have a number of subfolders (including vault, meta, settings, logs).

-The entire contents of these folders should be copied to the server-side, which for this example is saved to E:\.
-On E:\ you will see a matching "\DivinsaCloud\acct_name\" folder, which should be the target for the copy.
+Copy the entire contents of this folder to you WSBU server, which for this example is saved to E:\.
+On E:\ you will see a matching "\Divinsabetatesting\acct_name\" folder, which should be the target for the copy.

 Caution: When you re-enable remote backups on clients, do not enable rigorous sync on the client until their local seed has been successfully copied to their remote vault.
 Enabling rigorous sync before all the data is in place will cause the client to try to regenerate and resend all the "missing" blocks.

 You are done!
 The next time the computer backs up only the changes will be uploaded to the server!

 Please see the following article for factors that affect performance and suggestions for optimizing: https://support.wholesalebackup.com/hc/en-us/articles/202092304